PacoReinaCampo/MPSoC-DV/quality/tex/operation/chapters/chapter3.md

-# Design and Development of Products and Services
+# DESIGN AND DEVELOPMENT OF PRODUCTS AND SERVICES

-## General
+## GENERAL

 Design and development processes ensure that products and services meet customer requirements and are fit for their intended purpose.
 This includes: